yikun-baio/sliced_opt/Readme1.md

 ### OPT solver

 The file code/sopt/lib_ot.py contains our 1-D optimal partial transport (OPT problem) solver.
 In particular, it contains the following functions, most of which are accelarated by numba:
-- "solve_opt" (for data in float64): our 1-D Optimal partial transport (OPT) sovler
+- "solve_opt" (for data in float64) and "solve_opt_32" (for data in flaot32): our 1-D Optimal partial transport (OPT) sovler
 - "opt_lp": linear programming sovler for OPT
-- "sinkhorn_knopp": the Sinkhorn-knopp algorithm for classical OT problem (see [1])
+- "sinkhorn_knopp" and "sinkhorn_knopp_32": the Sinkhorn-knopp algorithm for classical OT problem (see [1])
-- "sinkhorn_knopp_opt": Sinkhorn-knopp algorithm for OPT problem accelarated by numba
+- "sinkhorn_knopp_opt" and "sinkhorn_knopp_opt_32": Sinkhorn-knopp algorithm for OPT problem accelarated by numba
-- "pot": python implementation of the solver for partial optimal transport problem (algorithm 1 in [2])
+- "pot" and "pot_32": python implementation of the solver for partial optimal transport problem (algorithm 1 in [2])

 ### Shape registration
 The file code/sopt/lib_shape.py contains our method for shape registration experiment based on our OPT solver.
 In particular it contains the following functions:

-- sopt_main: our method for shape registration problem based on our 1-D OPT sovler
+- sopt_main and sopt_main_32: our method for shape registration problem based on our 1-D OPT sovler
-- spot_bonneel: one python implementation of "Fast Iterative Sliced Transport algorithm" based on SPOT in [2])
+- spot_bonneel and spot_bonneel_32: one python implementation of "Fast Iterative Sliced Transport algorithm" based on SPOT in [2])
-- icp_du: Du's ICP algorithm (see [3])
+- icp_du and icp_du_32: Du's ICP algorithm (see [3])
-- icp_umeyama: classical ICP algorithm (see [4])
+- icp_umeyama and icp_umeyama_32: classical ICP algorithm (see [4])

 ### Color adaptation
 The file code/sopt/lib_color.py contains our color adaptation method based on our 1-D OPT solver.
 In particular, it contains the following functions:
-- sopt_transfer: our color transporation method based on 1-D OPT solver.
+- sopt_transfer and sopt_transfer_32: our color transporation method based on 1-D OPT solver.
-- spot_transfer: one python implementation of the color transportation method based on SPOT (see [2])
+- spot_transfer and spot_transfer_32: one python implementation of the color transportation method based on SPOT (see [2])
 - ot_transfer: one python implementation of OT-based color adaptation method (we modify the code of ot.da.EMDTransport in PythonOT to improve the speed) (see [5])
 - eot_transfer: one python implemtation of entropic OT-based color adaptation method (we modify the code of ot.da.SinkhornTransport in PythonOT to improve the speed) (see [5])